 - makes learning fun.

-3 practical tips on how to apply gamification into foreign language teaching
+3 practical tips on how to apply gamification into language teaching

-1. Design gamified exercises around your teaching objectives
+1. Design gamified exercises around your current teaching objectives

-To fully benefit from the gamified exercises and experiences, always create them with your teaching objectives in mind.
+To fully benefit from the gamified exercises and experiences, always create them with your current teaching objectives in mind.
+It’s easy to get sidetracked with new ideas and therefore you should think about games as a way to achieve what’s in your current plan instead of changing the underlying teaching plan.
 Each game should always serve a purpose.
 What do you want your students to learn in the outcome?
-Sanako’s language teaching software Reactored includes gamified and ready-made lessons that can be easily customized according to your teaching objectives, and moreover, it saves a lot of your time in terms of creating those gamified language learning exercises.

 2. Create an awarding system and track students’ points